By Peru specialist Nik

-There’s a variety of rail services, from regular carriages with comfortable seating, vistadome services with panoramic windows through to the luxury Hiram Bingham train with fine dining and entertainment.
+There’s a variety of rail services, from regular carriages with comfortable seating, Vistadome services with panoramic windows through to the luxury Hiram Bingham train with fine dining and entertainment.

-You can break up your journey mid-point by stopping or staying overnight at Ollantaytambo in the Sacred Valley, once an important administrative centre for the Incas.
+You can break up your journey mid-point by stopping or staying overnight at Ollantaytambo in the Sacred Valley, once an important administrative center for the Incas.
 The remnants of a sturdy fortress, complete with terraces, dominates the town.
 You would travel into the valley by road and then take the train from Ollantaytambo to Machu Picchu.